Updated (September 20, 2019)

 - Energy Star Certified

-- Extremely quiet BLDC motor
+- Super quiet BLDC motor

 It is light, compact, and runs quietly.
 It is a must-have for those who just want a device that works out of the box.
-The only con of this product is that it is not suitable for very large rooms.
-For the price of one of the purifiers above, you could purchase a few GermGuardian AC4825’s.
-For a more detailed review, be sure to check out our full review on the GermGuardian AC4825.
+The only con of this product is that it is not made for very large rooms.
+But, for the price of one of the purifiers above, you can purchase a few AC4825’s.
+For more details, be sure to check out our full review on the GermGuardian AC4825.

 - Washable filter